jiikai/yogigen/README.md

 The app will be deployed to Heroku when ready.

 TODO:
-- fix programmatical and grammar errors in output
+- fix grammar and style errors in output
 - complete this readme
 - write unit tests
 - pretty up the page layout